-Build understanding of the potential to

-improve wellbeing and champion a common commitment to support the behavioral health of all Californians.
+Build understanding of the potential to improve wellbeing and champion a common commitment to support the behavioral health of all Californians.

-Accelerate adoption of best practices to

-facilitate deployment and ensure the effectiveness of best practices proven to reduce the consequences of untreated behavioral health issues.
+Accelerate adoption of best practices to facilitate deployment and ensure the effectiveness of best practices proven to reduce the consequences of untreated behavioral health issues.

-Catalyze Innovation to develop better

-practices to advance human-centered iteration, disseminate learnings, support the deployment of new administrative practices, services and supports that address needs inadequately met by existing services.
+Catalyze Innovation to develop better practices to advance human-centered iteration, disseminate learnings, support the deployment of new administrative practices, services and supports that address needs inadequately met by existing services.

-system-level performance to understand and communicate the status of system improvement efforts and to recommend additional reforms to policies and practices.
+Provide accountability and oversight of systemlevel performance to understand and communicate the status of system improvement efforts and to recommend additional reforms to policies and practices.